joelhawksley/identity/components/slides.md

 ^
 - If this was a method on a class, what aspects might we object to in a code review?
 - PAUSE - Ask audience
-- I can think of a couple:
+- Besides it being super long, I can think of a couple:

 ---